schmittjoaopedro/Arduino-TrekkingRobot/README.md

 # Autonomous Trekking Robot

 Project developed to participate in the Winter Challenge 10 Edition, Robocore, São Paulo, Brazil.
-This project was submited to the Trekking Pro category.
+This project was submitted to the Trekking Pro category.

 ## Robo Trekking Pro challenge